Sexual Propagation of crops

 SEXUAL PROPAGATION OF CROPS

 Seeds are said to be descendants of many generations of plants and tend to resemble their parents.
-But due to variability which results from different crossing, they could be different from their parents.
+But due to variability which results from different crossings, they could be different from their parents.

 In order to keep the life of plants going.
 Farmers should select viable seeds for planting.
-During selection, there are certain characteristics that must he considered for good result.
+During selection, there are certain characteristics that must be considered for good results.

-- Ability of such seeds or plains to resist diseases.
+- The ability of such seeds or plains to resist diseases.

 - Are they high yielding or not?